Film is nothing but tiny pictures until someone sees it

-Just as a book is nothing but words until someone reads it, film is nothing but tiny pictures until someone sees it.
+Just as a book is nothing but words until someone reads it, the film is nothing but tiny pictures until someone sees it.

 Why are films popular?

-- Film today is an art form: Along with such other art forms as painting, sculpture, music, writing, architecture, dance and theatre, the art of film is a continuing endeavour by creative people to find ways to express themselves and to communicate their ideas.
+- Film today is an art form: Along with such other art forms as painting, sculpture, music, writing, architecture, dance and theatre, the art of film is a continuing endeavour by creative people to find ways to express themselves and communicate their ideas.

-- The very nature of the film medium itself perpetuates its popularity: The size of the image – IMAX versus a small screen – the use of colour, the stars of the film, and the interest of popular story lines, such as sequels, all contribute to film’s universal acceptance and popularity.
+- The very nature of the film medium itself perpetuates its popularity: The size of the image – IMAX versus a small screen – the use of colour, the stars of the film, and the interest in popular story lines, such as sequels, all contribute to film’s universal acceptance and popularity.

 - It is easy for an audience to become involved in a film: There seems to be little to do except let it pour into their head.